 How often should I replace my spark plug wires?

 To keep your car running in the best shape, you should replace your spark plug wires whenever you replace your spark plugs.
-For most vehicles, this will be about every 20,000 to 40,000 miles.
-However, wires may often last longer.
-You can use an ohmmeter to check your wires' resistance and compare it with their original resistance in order to evaluate how worn your wires are.
-For best results, check your owner’s manual for your manufacturer’s recommendations on spark plug and wire replacement.
+For some vehicles, this will be about every 20,000 to 40,000 miles.
+Consult your owner's manual for the replacement interval on your vehicle.

 Can I replace my spark plug wires myself?